guhilling/cdi-test/README.md

 * Plain cdi test, no classpath magic.
 * Custom scopes for testing.
-* Uses interceptors for on-the-fly switching between mockito-mocks and real implementations.
+* Uses interceptors for on-the-fly switching between mockito-mocks, test implementation and production implementations.
 * Support for some ejb features to test jee application components:
     * Inject EntityManager via ``@Inject`` or ``@PersistenceContext``
+    * Injection of Stateless Beans

 ## Usage